Dyshidrotic Dermatitis on Hands

 • Oral Corticosteroids:

-• Short courses of oral corticosteroids (e.g., prednisolone) may be considered in severe cases to quickly control symptoms.
+• Short courses of oral corticosteroids (e.g., prednisolone) may be considered in severe cases to quickly control symptoms (mostly done in secondary care).

 • Immunosuppressants: